doecode/server/README.md

 Store the metadata information to the DOECode persistence layer with a "Published" work flow.
 JSON is returned as with the "Saved" service above, and this record is marked as available to the DOECode search output services.
+If DataCite information has been configured, this step will attempt to register any DOI entered and update metadata information with DataCite.

 POST /services/metadata/submit